ctufts/ctufts.github.io/_posts/blog/2017-02-17-PragmaticPostStandardDeviation.md

 #### Use:
 It should be used to 'get a sense of your data', in particular the spread of your data.
-It is also one of the parameters used to describe a [normal distribution](http://stattrek.com/probability-distributions/normal.aspx) along with the mean.
+It is also one of the parameters of the [normal distribution](http://stattrek.com/probability-distributions/normal.aspx) along with the mean.

 #### Don't Use: